timKraeuter/timKraeuter/README.md

 ### Hi there 👋
-I am a software developer currently doing a PhD in Bergen, Norway.
+I am a software engineer currently doing a PhD in Bergen, Norway :norway:.

 Check my [website](https://timkraeuter.com/) for more information!